sherine-aishu/Portfolio-Project-2/README.md

 ***Prometheus***

-Prometheus is a time series database used to store and scrape metrics from target endpoints.\n
+Prometheus is a time series database used to store and scrape metrics from target endpoints.

 ***Grafana***

-Grafana is a service which is used to visualize the data being scraped by a variety of datasources like prometheus.\n
+Grafana is a service which is used to visualize the data being scraped by a variety of datasources like prometheus.

 ***Exporters***